If you’ve never tried nude art photography, you might find this genre very intimidating.

 Use a Zoom Lens to Give Your Model Lots of Space

-To create artistic nude photography, it’s important to give everyone enough space to move and think.
+To create artistic nude photography, giving everyone enough space to move and think is important.
 Once everyone feels comfortable, you can move on to brainstorming.
-And then taking the most beautiful images possible.
+Then take the most beautiful images possible.

 If you stand close to (or worse, touch) a nude model, you’ll end up with a very negative experience.